nirgn975/portfolio/content/posts/2020/open-source-intelligence.md

 Before I wrap this up, I just want to quickly mention a couple of tools I use all the time, but in this case wasn't any help (or other tools get more data), and I just didn't mention them in the write up.

-So the first one is [sublist3r](https://github.com/aboul3la/Sublist3r), its gave me some subdomains (but DNSscan found more, much more! subdomains).
+So the first one is [sublist3r](https://github.com/aboul3la/Sublist3r), its gave me some subdomains (but DNSscan found more, much more! subdomains (and much faster)).

 ![sublist3r Results](/posts/2020/open-source-intelligence/sublist3r-results.webp "sublist3r Results")

 Another tool I always use is [theHarvester](https://github.com/laramies/theHarvester).
 The Harvester found the `johnny_pacocha` email which led us to his Pastebin and then his Facebook profile page.
 But to be truthful this is not the first way I found this email, so I include the original way (with [hunter.io](https://hunter.io)).
-But, if I didn't have an account there, or hunter wasn't able to find it, I probably found it the theHarvester.
+But, if I didn't have an account there, or hunter wasn't able to find it, I probably been able to found it the theHarvester.

 ![The Harvester Report](/posts/2020/open-source-intelligence/theHarvester-yahoo.webp "The Harvester Report")